Autos

 gasoline engines, the usual recommendation is every 3,000 miles or six

 months.
-"Normal" driving
+"Normal" driving is

-is actually "severe service" driving.
+actually "severe service" driving.
 This includes frequent short

 trips, stop-and-go city traffic driving, driving in dusty conditions, and

 driving at sustained highway speeds during hot weather.
-For this type of
+For this type of driving,

-is to change the oil every 3,000 miles or six months.
+change the oil every 3,000 miles or six months.
 For maximum protection, most oil companies say to change the oil every 3,000 miles or three to six months regardless of what type of driving you do.
 A new engine with little or

-no wear can probably get by on 7,500 mile oil changes.
+no wear can probably get by on 7,500-mile oil changes.
 But as an engine

-accumulates miles To reduce the costs of vehicle ownership and maintenance,
+costs of vehicle ownership and maintenance, many car makers suggest the oil

-many car makers suggest the oil filter needs to be replaced at every other
+filter needs to be replaced at every other oil change.
+If you ask a mechanic,

-oil. -Follow the manufacturer's recommended change interval for severe service or have an oil analysis performed to see if you can use the normal service interval -If you do the oil changes yourself then buy the oil and filters near the date of the oil change and keep a maintenance log with receipts -Use an API certified 5W30 or 10W30 oil (whatever your manual says is preferred) and watch out for oil change places that force 10W30 on you -Don't use oil additives -Synthetic oil is a good choice if you have a high performance engine or if you live in an extremely cold climate, otherwise it provides no benefit (but no harm either). -Avoid engine flushes -Check your oil after every other fill-up.
-OIL
+he will tell you every time you change the oil. -Follow the manufacturer's recommended change interval for severe service or have an oil analysis performed to see if you can use the normal service interval -If you do the oil changes yourself then buy the oil and filters near the date of the oil change and keep a maintenance log with receipts -Use an API certified 5W30 or 10W30 oil (whatever your manual says is preferred) and watch out for oil change places that force 10W30 on you -Don't use oil additives -Synthetic oil is a good choice if you have a high-performance engine or if you live in an extremely cold climate, otherwise it provides no benefit (but no harm either). -Avoid engine flushes -Check your oil after every other fill-up.
+OIL FACTS 10W30 Vs 5W30: 10W30 is a one size fits all oil.
+Many older vehicles need 10W30, and most newer vehicles are okay with it in warmer climates.
+Many fast lube centers do not want to carry every type of oil, so many choose to carry only 10W30, which is ok, as long as it is does not violate your automotive warranty. (check your owner’s manual) ENGINE AIR FILTERS: |

-DUCT TAPE TIP: |
+TIP: |

 |